The Valley of the Five Lakes hike is a popular outing, especially for families, largely because it’s easy and close to the Jasper Townsite.

 Difficulty: Easy and family friendly but NOT stroller friendly

-Time needed: 1.5 – 2 hours unless you do more that the loop five lakes loop; 2-3 hours for the First Lake loop.
+Time needed: 1.5 – 2 hours unless you do more that the Valley of the Five Lakes loop hike.
+Allow 2-3 hours for the First Lake loop.

 Location: The trailhead is 9 km south of the Jasper townsite, just north of a winter gate.

-Best time to hike: This is a year-round hike.
+Best time to hike: The Valley of the Five Lakes hike is a winner year-round.
+Aim for morning or evenings in summer to beat the crowds.
 In winter, it’s a popular snowshoe trail.

 Location map of the Valley of the Five Lakes hike